search-index

 .then(([tokens, field, ops]) => tokens)

-Reorder pipeline
+Reorder stages

 Example: reorder the pipeline to remove stopwords before creating ngrams: